eve70a/CONTACT/README.md

 ## Reporting issues

 We welcome your feedback.
-No specific systems are put in place for this, just contact Edwin Vollebregt via e-mail or through his user profile.
+You can create an issue, start a discussion, or just contact Edwin Vollebregt via e-mail or his user profile.

 ## Contribution